chauff/cse1500-web-transcripts/_lectures/security.md

 ### Broken authentication and session management

-Quoting OWASP: _"Application functions related to authentication and session management are often implemented incorrectly, allowing attackers to compromise passwords, keys, or session tokens, or to exploit other implementation flaws to assume other users’ identities temporarily or permanently."_.
+Quoting OWASP: *"Application functions related to authentication and session management are often implemented incorrectly, allowing attackers to compromise passwords, keys, or session tokens, or to exploit other implementation flaws to assume other users’ identities temporarily or permanently."*

 We here focus in particular on technical weaknesses, though phishing and other social techniques are often employed to guess passwords and answers to security questions (which in turn allow password resets).